History

 1940s

-Promptly after World War II, Bang & Co is the first Finnish company to import plastics from ICI, who becomes one of the most important principals for decades to come.
+Very shortly after World War II, Bang & Co is the first Finnish company to import plastics from ICI, which becomes one of the most important principals for decades to come.

 1930s